postcss/postcss-import/README.md

 Default: `null`

 You can provide a custom naming function for anonymous layers (`@import 'baz.css' layer;`).
-This function gets `(index, filename)` arguments and should return a unique string.
+This function gets `(index, rootFilename)` arguments and should return a unique string.

 This option only influences imports without a layer name.
 Without this option the plugin will warn on anonymous layers.

-Anonymous layers are very difficult to mimic for this plugin but they are equivalent to uniquely named layers.

 #### Example with some options